-It is too intellectualism or too ironical of scholarship/educatedness that principles and logic have become the rule of life, not existential situations and the facticity of humanism as expressed in being human.
+It is too much intellectualism or too much irony in scholarship/educatedness that principles and logic have become the rule of life, not existential situations and the facticity of humanism as expressed in being human.
 Scholars today are unfortunately more logical and critical than human.
-This has hampered on full delivery of education in school management where students bear huge, unnecessary and inhuman consequences from their teachers (Ugwu and Ozoemena 2019a, 20-2; Ugwu and Ozoemena 2019d 133-43).
-In fact, these have become the identifying factor of scholarship or educatedness.
-Life has become all about principles and philosophies, protocols and logicality.
-Living outside these is fallacious, unwise, illiteracy and a clear proof of uneducated, or personality of not being a scholar.
+This has hampered the full delivery of education in school management, where students bear huge, unnecessary, and inhuman consequences from their teachers (Ugwu and Ozoemena 2019_a, 20-2; Ugwu and Ozoemena 2019_d 133-43).
+In fact, these have become the identifying factors of scholarship or educatedness.
+Life has become all about principles and philosophies, protocols, and logicality.
+Living outside these is considered fallacious, unwise, illiteracy, and a clear proof of being uneducated, or a personality of not being a scholar.
 In an office, it is an official protocol and principle by a scholar occupying the office that even if you are dying, you must not near, let alone make use of his chair, even when he did not come to the office at all, or he is not in the office to make use of the chair.
-So, even if resting or lining on the chair would bring your life back, you shall not try it because it is his scholarly protocol r principle.
+So, even if resting or lying on the chair would bring your life back, you shall not try it because it is his scholarly protocol or principle.
 Is this observing the protocols of scholarship or celebrating being a scholar, or celebrating the dryness of being a human (humanism)?
-In a law court, during a presidential electoral tribunal, a witness was presented to testify before an honourably court of competent jurisdiction.
-The presiding judge asked him how he was doing, the prospective witness responded that he was fine.
-And in the spirit of his Africanism, returned the welfare enquiry to the judge by saying 'and your', meaning 'how are you too?' the presiding judge ignored it saying, 'you are the one to answer questions here'.
-But the prospective illiterate was humane enough and even happy to chat with him responding to his welfare enquiry, but reciprocating by returning the welfare enquiry to him to know how he was doing, it turned to show-of educatedness, being a scholar, a logical and critical man after all, he was a lawyer, a learned man, and being learned is being logical, critical and fallacy-conscious especially in a court environment where logic and criticality are highly celebrated and parameter of measurements.
+In a law court, during a presidential electoral tribunal, a witness was presented to testify before an honourable court of competent jurisdiction.
+The presiding judge asked him how he was doing, and the prospective witness responded that he was fine.
+And in the spirit of his Africanism, he returned the welfare enquiry to the judge by saying 'and your', meaning 'how are you too?'
+The presiding judge ignored it, saying, 'you are the one to answer questions here'.
+But the prospective illiterate was humane enough and even happy to chat with him, responding to his welfare enquiry, but reciprocating by returning the welfare enquiry to him to know how he was doing.
+It turned to show of educatedness, being a scholar, a logical and critical man after all, he was a lawyer, a learned man, and being learned is being logical, critical, fallacy-conscious, especially in environment where logic and criticality are highly celebrated and parameters of measurement.